The Human Stain

 The Human Stain is a novel by Philip Roth, published May 5, 2000.
 The book is set in Western Massachusetts in the late 1990s.
-It is narrated by 65-year-old author Nathan Zuckerman, who appears in several earlier Roth novels, and who also figures in both American Pastoral (1997) and I Married a Communist (1998), two books that form a loose trilogy with The Human Stain.
+Its narrator is 65-year-old author Nathan Zuckerman, who appears in several earlier Roth novels, including two books that form a loose trilogy with The Human Stain, American Pastoral (1997) and I Married a Communist (1998).
 Zuckerman acts largely as an observer as the complex story of the protagonist, Coleman Silk, a retired professor of classics, is slowly revealed.

-A national bestseller, The Human Stain was adapted as a film by the same name directed by Robert Benton.
-Released in 2003, the film starred Anthony Hopkins, Nicole Kidman, Ed Harris, and Gary Sinise.
+A national bestseller, The Human Stain was adapted in 2003 as a film by the same name directed by Robert Benton.

 Synopsis

 Coleman Silk is a former professor and dean of the faculty at Athena College, a fictional institution in the Berkshires of western Massachusetts, where he still lives.
 The story is narrated by Roth's recurring character Nathan Zuckerman, a writer and a neighbor of Silk.

 In 1996, two years before the main action of the novel, Silk is accused of racism by two African-American students after he wonders aloud whether the reason they have missed all his classes so far is that they are "spooks".
 Though Silk has no idea they are black, they and others at the college see the term as a racial epithet.
 When the uproar is about to die down, in Silk's view, he resigns.
 Soon afterward, his wife, Iris, dies of a stroke that Silk feels is caused by the stress of defending him.

 In the summer of 1998, just after Iris dies, the 71-year-old Silk approaches Zuckerman and asks him to write a book on the incident.
 Ranting about it, Silk blames the widespread condemnation of him on, among other things, anti-semitism.
 Zuckerman is uninterested, but the two begin a brief friendship and Silk tells him his life story.
 Zuckerman is surprised to learn that Silk is in a relationship with Faunia Farley, a 34-year-old woman who works as a janitor at the college and who everyone including Silk believes (falsely, as it turns out) is illiterate.

 Zuckerman's version of the story starts when Coleman Silk is a light-skinned black boy in East Orange, New Jersey.
 Coleman becomes a straight-A student and, in defiance of his father, a quick and clever boxer.
 A boxing coach suggests that he pass as a Jew.
 During World War II he drops out of Howard University and joins the Navy, listing his race as white.